Last Updated: February 2, 2026 | By: The BootsGuru Team

 How do I choose the right size for lineman boots?

-Most high-end logger and lineman boots (like Danner or Kenetrek) are built on a specific “last” (foot mold).
+Most high-end logger and lineman boots (like Nicks or JK Boots) are built on a specific “last” (foot mold).
 It’s highly recommended to check the manufacturer’s sizing guide.
 Many people size down a half-size.
 Always try them on with your thickest work socks.
+Premium brands like Nicks and JK Boots provide detailed sizing guidance and custom fitting.

 What is the average lifespan of lineman boots?